nymtech/docs/content/overview/_index.md

 Most comparable systems concentrate on only one of these layers at a time.

 For example, some blockchain-based systems contain zero knowledge proof systems deal only with on-chain transaction privacy.
 This leaves network privacy as an exercise for the user.
+It's easy to get it wrong.

 Conversely, Tor deals only with network privacy, and has nothing built-in to help with transaction privacy.
-If you include identifiable information in your Tor network requests (which is easy to do accidentally), the privacy protections are void.
+If you include identifiable information in your Tor network requests (which can happen accidentally), the privacy protections are void.

 Speaking of Tor, our claim is that mixnets like Nym give much stronger security guarantees against the types end-to-end attacks that are becoming easier to operationalize, and which we'll see more of in future.